ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ## Software development lifecycle

-In order to produce working software, it is important to follow a recognised methodology for guiding collaborative decision making from project initiation to production use by end-users.
-There are two main methodologies to choose from: the waterfall method and the agile method.
+In order to produce working software, it is important to follow a recognised methodology.
+The methodology helps guide collaborative decision making from project initiation to production use by end-users.
+There exist two main methodologies for this purpose: the waterfall model and the agile method.
 These methods cover the planning, design, coding, testing and production involved in software development.
 Both have their merits and drawbacks.
 We'll consider these now.

 ### The waterfall method